fran-ovia/deep-learning-experiments/README.md

 # Deep Learning Experiments

-* It is a repository of experiments made to play with Deep Learning technology, as well as to test some ideas; written by [Fran Oviamionayi](@fran-ovia)!
+* Repository of experiments made to play with Deep Learning technology and test some ideas; written by [Fran Oviamionayi](@fran-ovia)
 * Requirementes depend on the experiment itself.
 Currently python, numpy, pandas, jupyter, gensim and tensorflow

 # How to use?